 Windows Defender Application Guard (WDAG) fixes a delay problem when opening a Microsoft Office app.
 It improves file copying for files over 400MB in size when using the Robocopy command-line tool.
 And it addresses an issue that causes high usage of system memory when the WDAG container is idle.

-Windows 10 21H1 also ships with better support for remote work scenarios when using Windows Management Instrumentation (WMI) Group Policy Service (GPSVC), and it fixes slow membership propagation when editing a user or computer group in Active Directory (AD).
+The May 2021 Update also ships with better support for remote work scenarios when using Windows Management Instrumentation (WMI) Group Policy Service (GPSVC), and it fixes slow membership propagation when editing a user or computer group in Active Directory (AD).

 Alongside these improvements, the update will include many fixes and minor changes for Microsoft Edge, Microsoft 365, virtualization, and more.

-System requirements for version 21H1
+System requirements for the May 2021 Update

 Since Windows 10 21H1 is based on version 20H2 (October 2020 Update), the software and hardware requirements won’t change.
 In other words, this means that computers running version 20H2 will be compatible with version 21H1, and apps and drivers designed for version 2004 will be compatible with version 21H1.